 A comparative survey of theories and research on inequality.
 Geographic patterns of inequality will be a main theme, in addition to racial, economic and political varieties.
 Covers both developed and developing countries.
 Past case studies have included Britain, South Africa and Brazil.
 Prerequisite: SOC 100.
 Hodos

 Study of the relationship between self and society, as seen through sociological social psychology.
 Examination of the genesis of the social psychological framework in both psychology and sociology and consideration of its applications within sociology today.
 Emphasis on symbolic interaction and related theories.
 Topics include the study of language and talk; the relationships between role, identity and self; sociology of emotions; socialization; and the role of all of these in the creation, maintenance and change of social structures.
 Prerequisite: SOC 100.
-Staff
+Sigmon

 An examination of the development of social thought from the Enlightenment to the early 20th century.
 Main focus on past attempts to explain the nature of capitalism and its attendant transformation of family, work and community.
 Course probes the question of how shared ideals and divisive interests affect both the internal coherence of human society and the study of human society as well.
 Prerequisite: SOC 100.
-Eigen, Kaye
+Eigen, Kaye, Singer

 Strategies and design of sociological research, including: the development of hypotheses; operationalization of concepts; ethics; and data collection, analysis and presentation.
 Special attention given to the methods of survey research, use of a statistical package and tabular analysis.
 Prerequisite: SOC 100.
 McClelland